Dismiss Modal

 Getting test results

-You’ll get your test results in 2 weeks.
+You’ll get your test results in about 2 weeks.
 Most results are normal.
 Even if yours aren’t, it doesn’t always mean there’s a problem.
-But this will depend on what your healthcare provider is looking for with amniocentesis.
-You and your provider can talk about other tests or special care you may want.
+But this will depend on what your doctor is looking for with amniocentesis.
+You and your doctor can talk about other tests or special care you may want.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.